Salpicon

 In Mexican cuisine and Central American cuisine, the term refers to a salad mixture containing thinly sliced or chopped flank steak, onion, oregano, chile serrano, avocado, tomatoes, and vinegar.
 The mixture is commonly served on tostadas, tacos or as a filling of poblano peppers.
 In Honduras, rabbit meat is used.

 In Colombian cuisine, salpicón is a fruit cocktail beverage made with a base of watermelon and/or orange juice, which gives it its bright red color, and soda water.

+In Filipino cuisine, it is known specifically as "beef salpicao" (or rarely, "beef salpicado") and is made from seared or stir-fried tender cubes or thin strips of beef in oil, salt, black pepper, and characteristically, minced garlic.
+A sauce is then added, usually made from soy sauce, butter, and sugar (also Worcestershire sauce or oyster sauce).
+It is eaten with rice.
+It is also known as salpicado de solomillo in Philippine Spanish.